api-client/cli/readme.md

-# Advanced REST Client's HTTP Project CLI
+# API Client's HTTP Project CLI

 > Work in progress

-The CLI for ARC's HTTP projects.
-This is an alternative use of the data stored in the ARC's HTTP project.
-It provides a CLI built on top of ARC's core library (@advanced-rest-client/core).
+The CLI for API Client's HTTP projects.
+This is an alternative use of the data stored in the API Client's HTTP project.
+It provides a CLI built on top of ARC's core library (@api-client/core).

-This CLI allows developers to create, manipulate, and execute HTTP projects without ARC's UI.
+This CLI allows developers to create, manipulate, and execute HTTP projects without API Client's UI.

 ## CLI